mcgooz/impuestos_cripto/README.md

 Use at your own risk, I am not an accountant

 ## How to use
 Get your csv files for income gains and capital gains from Binance tax.
-Copy these files to the program directory and run the calculator.
+Copy these files to the program directory and run the calculator with `python main.py`